 For the past 50 years, Maggie Valley Restaurant has been a local icon—and a favorite breakfast spot for travelers and locals alike.
 You can’t go wrong with anything here, but we’re fans of their biscuits and blueberries pancakes.
 With authentic, country-cooked dishes on every corner of the menu, you’ll want to stop by to fuel up for a long day of adventuring in the Valley!

 Kornerstone is serving up homestyle breakfast dishes every morning until 10:30.
 Try the favorites you know and love—like pancakes, eggs, and grits—or try something new, like their Jalapeño bacon or gravy-smothered biscuits.

 From the breakfast plates to the omelets to the shrimp and grits, there’s full country flavor packed into every bite.
 The food is spectacular, but the restaurant’s favorite feature, according to most who’ve stopped by?
-Pop himself.
+The owner, Val.
 When you’re here, you’re more than just another customer to him: for the morning, you’re family!
 Expect a warm smile and friendly atmosphere throughout your meal.
 Pop’s is definitely going to end up on your list of favorite Haywood County restaurants after you swing by.

 Highway 209 is a gorgeous stretch of asphalt that’ll take you up by Lake Junaluska, right along the Pigeon River, and eventually, to Haywood 209 Cafe.
 Here, they’re whipping up overflowing breakfast plates and serving locally-roasted coffee from Smoky Mountain Roasters—all for shockingly reasonable prices.
 Don’t leave without trying the Toad in a Hole for breakfast!
 But they’re not just a breakfast spot: you can also stop by here for lunch, dinner, and late-night milkshakes whenever you get cravings—or want an excuse to make the drive again.